videosdk-live/videosdk-docs/prebuilt_docs_versioned_docs/version-0.2.x/guide/prebuilt-video-and-audio-calling/features/left-screen.md

 # Left Screen

-- Left screen be shoun when participant left the meeting if `redirectOnLeave` parameter is not provided while initializing the meeting.
+- Left screen will be shown when participant left the meeting if `redirectOnLeave` parameter is not provided while initializing the meeting.

 ### How it works ?